Governors State University

 The Midterm Exam will focus on the first half of the course material, including the reading, class discussion, and in-class film.
 A comprehensive review session will be held prior to the exam.
+The passing grade is 60 out of 100.
 Let me know in advance if you have a valid excuse to miss the exam, and I will schedule a makeup.
 If you miss the exam without telling me in advance, it must be the result of a documentable, verifiable, dire emergency.
 Students who miss the midterm exam and also miss the makeup exam will not have the opportunity for a second makeup and are advised to immediately withdraw from the course to avoid earning a grade of "F."

 The Final Exam, which at 25% is the most valuable component to the course, will focus on the second half of the course material (in other words it will not be cumulative).
 It will contain the same components as the midterm.
 A comprehensive review session will be held prior to the exam.
+The passing grade is 60 out of 100.
 Students who are absent from the final exam will receive a grade of "Incomplete" if they would otherwise pass the course; such students will be required to arrange with me to take a makeup exam before the end of the following semester.
 Absent students who would otherwise fail the course will receive a grade of "F" for the course.

-The mathematical scores will strictly translate into letter grades as follows:
+The mathematical score for students who pass at least one of the exams will translate into letter grades as follows:

 A: Greater than or equal to 90